-The Situational Judgement Test for Admission to Clinical Education (SJTace) is an admissions test used by the Universities of St Andrews and Dundee for 2018/19 entry to their Graduate Entry Medical programme (ScotGEM - A101).
+The Situational Judgement Test for Admission to Clinical Education (SJTace) is an admissions test used for entry to the Scottish Graduate Entry Medical Programme (ScotGEM).

 The SJTace is designed to help select applicants with the most appropriate professional behaviours required for new doctors to be successful in their clinical careers.
 It is used in collaboration with other admissions processes such as the UCAS application, academic qualifications and the GAMSAT.